lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 In this case, I've used the typical color pattern of pink for females and blue for males because it's so common that it's immediately visually interpretable. *(But you may not always want to go this route.)*

+From the first glance at the graph, the majority of female survivors is evident.
+It's also evident that between the three groups of passenger classes, the most first class females survived.